 You may be more at risk for GERD if you:

-- Use some medicines, such as aspirin or over-the-counter pain and fever medicines (nonsteroidal
+Use some medicines, such as aspirin or over-the-counter pain and fever medicines such

 What are the symptoms of GERD?

 Heartburn, also called acid indigestion, or acid reflux, is the most common symptom

 of GERD.
 Heartburn is a burning chest pain that starts behind your breastbone and

 moves up to your neck and throat.
 It can last as long as 2 hours.
 It often feels worse